adobe/aem-core-forms-components/ui.tests/test-module/README.md

   mvn verify -Pcypress
   ```

-After execution, reports and logs are available in `reports` folder
+After execution, reports and logs are available in `target/reports` folder